wukm/574/README.md

-# 574
+# 579
-project files for a math modeling course
+Project files for a math modeling course.
+The code here is a mix between:
+    -ported MATLAB code
+    -various coding problems/solutions